Welcome to Advantech Digital

 What is the main objective of JIT manufacturing?

-The main objective of JIT manufacturing is to increase production efficiency by minimizing inventory, reducing wastage and effectively meeting customer demand.
+The main objective of JIT manufacturing is to increase production efficiency by minimizing inventory, reducing waste, and effectively meeting customer demand.

 author avatar